"Lock it or lose it"

 There are persons that go around looking for vehicles where the owners leave the keys or key fobs in them.
 The persons who steal these vehicles walk up to the car or truck and pull the door handle.
 If the fob is in the car the door will open and they simply get in the car and drive away.

-Please keep your car keys or key fobs in the house far enough away where the signal won't reach the vehicle.
+Please keep your car's locked and the keys or key fobs in the house far enough away where the signal won't reach the vehicle.
 This goes for leaving the keys or fobs in unlocked garages.

 The Fentanyl Crisis